NVIDIA/spark-rapids/integration_tests/README.md

     ...
 ]
 ```
+Using the `ArrayGen` data generator in `integration_tests/src/main/python/data_gen.py` will generate
+empty rows as mentioned above.

 ### 6. Degenerate cases with "empty" inputs
 Ensure that operations are tested with "empty" input columns (i.e. containing zero rows.)